codemaster1104/semicolon_1b/Challenge_1b/README.md

 2. **Section Extraction**
    For each PDF:
-   - The pipeline runs a heading extraction module (`i3.py`) to identify the document’s structure and outline.
+   - The pipeline runs a heading extraction module (`HeadingExtraction.py`) to identify the document’s structure and outline.
+This generates a `.outline.json` file for each PDF.
    - It then runs a section text extractor (`section_text_extractor.py`) to pull out the full text of each section, preserving the logical document hierarchy.
+This generates a `.sections.json` file for each PDF.

 3. **Query Construction & Embedding**
    - The persona and job/task are combined into a single query string (e.g., "Researcher Find key insights on French cuisine").